suculent/thinx-lib-esp8266-arduinoc/README.md

 # What's New

-* Added support for fetching timestamp using epoch() after first checkin
+* Added setCheckinInterval(long) and setRebootInterval(long) to allow heartbeat and timed restarts (defaults to 24h)
+* Added example that combines THiNX with any other UART device (SigFox) for outage reporting with battery backup
-* Added time() and date() string functions with customizable formatting
+* Added possibility to set own status string on check-in

 # Usage